infn-bari-school/docker-tutorial/docs/compose/concepts.md

 #### Start your first multi-container application

 Let's start a multi-container application.
-At this point it's not important the content of the docker compose file but that the docker-compose.yaml is inside the `prova_1` folder.
+At this point it's not important the content of the docker compose file.

 Docker compose file: